brinikki/brinikki/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Brianna Iwu
 ===================================================================================================================================

-Software Developer
+Software Developer 👩‍💻
 ------------------

 I started coding when I was sixteen and I've been coding ever since.
-I am a curious life-long learner and a die hard foodie!
+I am a curious life-long learner and a die hard foodie 🌮!

 * 🌍  I'm based in Upstate New York
 * ✉️  You can contact me at [discordapp.com/users/911729578836373544](mailto:discordapp.com/users/911729578836373544)